History of Japan

 During the twelfth century and until 1868 the shogun was established as the de facto ruler of the country, although theoretically the Emperor was the legitimate ruler and deposited it in the shogun's authority to rule in his name.
 During this time, the Emperor was forced to delegate any power or authority completely civil, military, diplomatic and judiciary who have that title, devoted exclusively to spiritual tasks as serving as "chief priest" of the country's official religion, Shinto.

-rely depressed both outside by foreign powers, and the interior.
+During the decades of 1850 and 1860, the shogunate was severely depressed both outside by foreign powers, and the interior.
 It was then that various groups angry with the shogunate by the concessions made to various European countries found in the figure of Emperor ally through which they could oust the Tokugawa shogunate's power.
 The motto of this movement was sonnō jōi (尊王攘夷, 'sonnō jōi'?
 "Revere the Emperor, expel the barbarians") and finally succeeded in 1868, when imperial power was restored after centuries of being in the shadow of country's political life.
 With this, the shogunate was abolished.

 Prime Ministers

-, whose head is the Prime Minister, responsible for the appointment and removal of cabinet members.
+In the Japanese political system, executive power is vested in the Cabinet, whose head is the Prime Minister, responsible for the appointment and removal of cabinet members.

 The Prime Minister in this country is elected by the political party that wins a majority of seats in the Diet (the House of Representatives and the House of Councillors) and generally the party president.